Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Model reduction for a large number of Monte Carlo runs

-where $\Gamma:\mathbb{R}^N \longrightarrow \mathbb{R}^N$ is the drift function, $B:\mathbb{R}^N\longrightarrow \mathbb{R}^N$ is the diffusion function, and $W(t)$ is the standard one-dimensional Wiener process.
+for an $N$-dimensional stochastic process $X(t)$, where $\Gamma:\mathbb{R}^N \longrightarrow \mathbb{R}^N$ is the drift function, $B:\mathbb{R}^N\longrightarrow \mathbb{R}^N$ is the diffusion function, and $W(t)$ is the standard one-dimensional Wiener process.
 For convenience and clarity we restrict ourselves to a one-dimensional noise; the generalization to a multidimensional Wiener process is straightforward.
 Suppose we would like to compute the statistical properties of the stochastic process $X(t)$, e.g., its mean, variance, etc. For this we need to solve \eqref{eq: SDE for Monte Carlo} for a large number $M$ of independent realizations of the Wiener process.
-In order to apply model reduction let us turn this problem into the problem discussed in Section~\ref{sec: Model reduction for SDEs}.
+Unlike in the situation considered in Section~\ref{sec: Proper Orthogonal Decomposition}, here we do not assume that the dimension $N$ is very high.
+The main computational cost comes from the high value of $M$.
+Therefore, in order to apply model reduction, let us turn this problem into the problem discussed in Section~\ref{sec: Model reduction for SDEs}.
 Let us consider $M$ stochastic processes $X_1, \ldots, X_M$ satisfying the system of stochastic differential equations

 where $W^1(t), \ldots, W^M(t)$ are the components of the standard $M$-dimensional Wiener process.
 Note that the equations in \eqref{eq: System of SDEs for Monte Carlo} are decoupled from each other, and each equation is driven by an independent Wiener process $W^\nu(t)$.
 Therefore, $X_1, \ldots, X_M$ are independent identically distributed (i.i.d.) stochastic processes, each with the same probability density function as the original stochastic process $X$.
 In this sense \eqref{eq: System of SDEs for Monte Carlo} is equivalent to \eqref{eq: SDE for Monte Carlo}.
 The advantage is that instead of considering $M$ realizations of the $N$-dimensional stochastic process $X$, one can consider one realization of the $NM$-dimensional process $(X_1, \ldots, X_M)$.
 The value of any functional of $X$ can then be approximated using the law of large numbers, e.g., the expected value $\mathbb{E}[X] \approx (X_1+\ldots+X_M)/M$.
 Note that the system \eqref{eq: System of SDEs for Monte Carlo} has the form of \eqref{eq: Stochastic differential equation - general} with $u=(X_1, \ldots, X_M)$, $n=NM$, $m=M$, and the drift and diffusion functions given by